-- The Certificate of Competency of the fire sprinkler trade/sub contractor shall be submitted to the Construction Professional, Design Professional and Owner as required by the General Requirements. - The fire sprinkler trade/sub contractor shall submit the required documentation and obtain approval directly from the State Fire Marshal's Office for all work related to the water-based fire protection system.
-This submittal shall be made within 30 days after the Notice to Proceed is issued to the Construction Contractor. - Submittal shall consist of a minimum of two sets of sealed shop drawings, hydraulic calculations and Owner's Information Certificate along with a completed Transmittal Letter on Fire Marshal Form 354S to:
+- The Certificate of Competency of the fire sprinkler trade/sub contractor shall be submitted to the Construction Professional, Design Professional and Owner as required by the General Requirements. - The fire sprinkler trade/sub contractor shall submit the required documentation and obtain approval directly from the State Fire Marshall's Office for all work related to the water-based fire protection system. - Submittal shall consist of a minimum of two sets of sealed shop drawings, hydraulic calculations and Owner's Information Certificate along with a completed Transmittal Letter on Fire Marshal Form 354S to: